 Check the wattage of all bulbs in light fixtures to make sure they are the correct wattage for the size of the fixture.
 Replace bulbs that have higher wattage than recommended; if you don't know the correct wattage, check with the manufacturer of the fixture.
-Make sure bulbs are screwed in securely; loose bulbs may overheat.
+Make sure bulbs are screwed in securely as loose bulbs may overheat.
+Consider using high efficiency LED bulbs which save money and operate at safe temperatures.